taichi-dev/taichi/docs/contributor_guide.rst

 - The merger should always **squash and merge** PRs into the master branch;
 - The master branch is required to have a **linear history**;
+- Make sure the PR passes **continuous integration tests**, except for cases like documentation updates;
 - Make sure the title follows :ref:`prtag`.